Mouhab-dev/pyanywhere_automation/README.md

 ## Usage
 <ul>
   <li> <a href="https://www.pythonanywhere.com/login/">Login to your pythonanywhere account.</a>
-  <li> Create a topic on the forums and request enabling "chrome headless" option for your account, this option is disabled by default and if it remains disabled the script will not work.<br>
+  <li> Create a new topic on the forums or comment on a similar topic and request enabling "chrome headless" option for your account, this option is disabled by default and if it remains disabled the script will not work.<br>

-Continue the next steps, after Pythonanywhere stuff enables this option for you:
+Continue the next steps only after Pythonanywhere stuff enable this option for you:
   <li> Go to Consoles Tab:
     <ul>
       <li> Create a new Bash console.